datawire/ambassador-docs/howtos/advanced-rate-limiting.md

 In the Ambassador Edge Stack, each request can have multiple *labels*.
 Labels are arbitrary key/value pairs that contain any metadata about a given request, e.g., its IP, a hard-coded value, the path of the request, and so forth.
 The Rate Limit Service processes these labels and enforces any limits that are set on a label.
 Labels can be assigned to *domains*, which are separate namespaces.
 Typically, different teams would be responsible for different domains.

-## Configuring Rate Limiting: The 50,000 Foot View
+## Configuring rate limiting: The 50,000 foot view

 Logically, configuring rate limiting is straightforward.